nipy/nipy/doc/devel/bzr_workflow.rst

 developer branch for merging into the nipy mainline.
 We have decided to keep these proposed merges open indefinitely so the code reviewer can use Launchpad to view branch changes prior to pulling the branch.
-*You only need to do this procedure one.*
+*You only need to do this procedure once.*

 In your developer code directory, select the **Propose for merging into another branch** link and choose these options: